DealersLinkDevTeam/node-base-project/CodeStandards.md

   .func3().func4();

 // OK BUT NOT GOOD
-obj                         // Object appears on line by itself .func1()
+obj                         // Object appears on the line by itself .func1()
   .func2()
   .func3();